Seekatar/OktaPosh/docs/ConvertTo-OktaApplicationYaml.md

 # ConvertTo-OktaApplicationYaml

 ## SYNOPSIS
-Get Application objects as Yaml for easy comparison between Okta instances
+Get Application objects as Yaml for easy comparison between Okta instances.
+Note that ConvertTo-OktaYaml calls this.

 ## SYNTAX